I'm Retired and Want to Give My 3 Grandkids $5,000 Each for Christmas, But Their Parents Don't Want Them to Spend It All.

 Answer: As rewarding as it can be to raise children of your own, take a survey of older Americans, and they'll probably agree that watching their grandchildren grow up is equally rewarding, if not more so.
 There's just something special about the relationship people have with their grandchildren.

-If you're retired and financially comfortable, you may be inclined to shower your grandkids with gifts or treats from time to time.
+If you're retired and financially comfortable, you might be inclined to shower your grandkids with gifts or treats from time to time.
 That could mean a trip to the ice cream store after dinner or slipping them the occasional $20 bill for extra spending money.

 From just $107.88 $24.99 for Kiplinger Personal Finance